barees63/go-segmentwebhookenrich/README.md

 #### 1. lyticsAPIKey `string` (required)

-This is required to make content recommendation requests.
-Your Lytics API Key can be found by going to `Account > Manage Acccounts` while logged in to Lytics.
-Use the Full API key.
+Your Lytics API Key is required to make content recommendation requests.
+It can be found by going to `Account > Manage Acccounts` while logged in to Lytics, copy the Full API key.

 #### 2. webhookUrl `string` (required)

 The URL to POST the recommendation data to.
-For Sparkpost this will be to their transmissions API, but this URL could be anything.
-For testing try a service like [RequestBin](http://requestb.in/)
+For Sparkpost we use their transmissions API endpoint, but this URL could be anything.
+For testing the outgoing webhook try a service like [RequestBin](http://requestb.in/).

 #### 3. getOptimalHour `bool` (required)

-A flag to turn on or off the inclusion of the next optimal activity time in the payload of the outgoing webhook.
+A flag to turn on or off the inclusion of the next optimal activity time in the payload.
 If field is set to true we will look at the hourly data for the user and select the hour with the most activity in the past.
-Using this, we can get a timestamp to be included in the payload representing the next best time to interact with this user.
+Using this, we can include a timestamp in the payload representing the next best time to interact with this user.

-If the current hour is the most optimal for the user, or they do not have any hourly activity data, this timestamp will not be included in the payload.
 In our example, we send this as the `start_time` to the sparkpost api, meaning the email will not be sent until the next optimal hour.
-Or immediately if this field is not set.
+If this flag is set to false, or no hourly data is available for the user, the email sends immediately.

 #### 4. event `*Event` (optional)

-Once your webhook integration is configured your Segment source will send all incoming events to this app.
+Once your webhook integration is configured your Segment source will send *all incoming events* to this app.
 By setting the `event` field `name` and `segment` we can select which events we actually want to process.
 If not set, the app will try to process all events.

 - **event.name** `string` - The name of the segment event.
-With lytics triggers this should be `segment_entered` or `segment_exited`.
+Using Lytics triggers this should be `segment_entered` or `segment_exited`.
-- **event.segment** `string` - The slug of the segment in Lytics.
-(Make sure API Access is enabled for the segment).
+- **event.segment** `string` - The slug of the segment in Lytics (make sure API Access is enabled for the segment).

 #### 5. recommendationFilter `string` (optional)

-This field can be used to filter document returned by the Lytics content recommendation API.
-This is an optional configuration variable, with no filter, the recommendation API may return any web document on your website for recommendation based on the users interests.
-However, with this filter you can select only documents of certain urls, meta attributes, associated topics, etc to return.
-This is combined with AND/OR logic.
+This filters down the documents returned by the Lytics content recommendation API.
+This is an optional configuration variable, with if not set, the recommendation API may return any web document on your website for recommendation based on the users interests.
+However, with this filter you can use AND/OR logic to select documents of certain urls, meta attributes, associated topics, and more to return.
 Consider these examples:

 **URL Filter (Can use `*` as wildcard)**
 >```
 FILTER AND (url LIKE "www.example.com/blog/*")
 ```
 This filter will include all documents matching the url pattern `www.example.com/blog/*` this could include `www.example.com/blog/post/1`, `www.example.com/blog/tagged/example`, etc. Be sure to choose a URL filter carefully, so as not to potentially recommend any content you wouldn't like to promote.
+The URL string in this filter should not contain the http:// or https:// protocol.

 **Topic Filter**